vassvik/odin-glfw/README.md

 ### License

-This library is published under a dual public comain and MIT license, [inspired by Sean Barret's `stb` libraries](https://github.com/nothings/stb#whats-the-license).
+This library is published under a dual public domain and MIT license, [inspired by Sean Barret's `stb` libraries](https://github.com/nothings/stb#whats-the-license).